eidosmontreal/unreal-vdb/HELPME.md

 #### Using command line for global improved rendering
 When using Movie Render Queue (MRQ), use lighter VDBs parameters for faster rendering in the viewport and use console variables to improve offline rendering quality during MRQ renders.
 * r.Vdb.Trilinear false/true
 * r.Vdb.CinematicQuality 0/1/2.
+    * if 0 (default), no changes
-0 is default, if 1 all step sizes are multiplied by 4 and samples per pixel by 2, if 2 all step sizes are multiplied by 10, samples by 4 and trilinear sampling is forced on all volumes.
+    * if 1, all step sizes are multiplied by 4 and samples per pixel by 2,
+    * if 2, all step sizes are multiplied by 10, samples by 4 and trilinear sampling is forced on all volumes.